-The Bro Celynnin Ministry Area has 5 medieval churches with very special atmospheres in stunning settings.
-In 2017, we have started exploring what pilgrimage is and how we can use what God has given us in these amazing places to deepen our own faith and work together to help our visitors and the wider community engage and enjoy the richness of how God speaks now, very personally and about what concerns our society today.
+The Bro Celynnin Ministry Area has five medieval Churches, which all have very special atmospheres, and have been built in stunning locations.
+In 2017, we started to explore what pilgrimage is, and how we can use what God has given us in these amazing places, to deepen our own faith, and to work together to help our visitors and the wider community to engage and enjoy the richness of how God speaks now, very personally, and about what concerns our society today.

 Session 1: January: What is Pilgrimage?